-I registered a new domain (ssml.io) and I want to use to it host a static website using S3 and Cloudfront.
-For this website I want an SSL connection using a AWS ACM certificate.
+I registered a new domain (ssml.io) and I want to use it to host a static website using S3 and Cloudfront.
+For this website I want an SSL connection using a AWS Certificate Manager certificate.

 To finish this setup you have to go through these steps:

 - Create an S3 bucket and upload your index.html file

 - Create a cloudfront distribution pointing to this S3 bucket

 - Setup Domain MX records using SES to receive the SSL certificate domain validation email